Disney Star

-Disney Star, now JioStar India Private Limited (and formerly Star India), is an Indian media conglomerate joint venture between Disney India, Reliance Industries and the latters subsidiary Viacom18.
+Disney Star, officially JioStar India Private Limited (and formerly Star India), is an Indian media conglomerate joint venture between Disney India, Reliance Industries and the latter's subsidiary Viacom18.
 On 14 November 2024, Viacom18 merged its assets with Disney India's subsidiary Disney Star to form JioStar.
-The deal, valued at $8.5 billion, involved the investment of ₹11000 crore by Reliance Industries, which left Reliance Industries with a total stake of 63.16%, 16.34% directly and 46.82 percent through Viacom18, with Disney India contolling the remaining 36.84%.
+The deal, valued at $8.5 billion, involved the investment of ₹11000 crore by Reliance Industries, which left Reliance Industries with a total stake of 63.16%, 16.34% directly and 46.82 percent through Viacom18, with Disney India controlling the remaining 36.84%.
 It is the largest television and entertainment network in India, operating more than 100 TV channels and a major streaming platform called JioHotstar.

 History

 Founding and early years (1990–2000)

 Star TV (Satellite Television Asian Region) was founded in 1990 as a joint venture between Hutchison Whampoa and Li Ka-shing.
 It launched Hollywood English-language entertainment channels for Asian audiences and in India as Star India.
 Its first five channels included Star Plus (then an English-language entertainment channel), Star Chinese Channel, Prime Sports, MTV Asia (now Channel V) and BBC World Service Television (now simply BBC News).

 In 1992, Rupert Murdoch's News Corporation purchased 63.6% of Star India for $525 million, followed by the purchase of the remaining 36.4% on 1 January 1993.
 Star broadcasting operations were run from Rupert Murdoch's Fox Broadcasting premises.
 It later launched Star Movies, Channel V, and Star News with a limited Hindi offering, and then Star Plus for Indian viewers.